-- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested approximately \$17.7 million (42%) in bond fund invoices paid, which is a combination of 2018-19 expenditures and payments on liabilities accrued as of June 30, 2019, and paid in 2019-20.
+- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested approximately \$14.5 million (55%) in bond fund invoices paid, which is a combination of 2019-20 expenditures and payments on liabilities accrued as of June 30, 2020 and paid in 2020-21.
 This includes testing payments for validity, allowability, and accuracy.
-Expenditures sampled in our test included payments made to subcontractors and other vendors. - We reviewed the approved project listing as set out in the Measure "J" election documents. - We selected a sample of expenditures for the fiscal year ended June 30, 2019, and reviewed supporting documentation to ensure that such funds were properly expended on the authorized bond projects. - We visited construction sites at Granada High, Rancho Las Positas Elementary, and Lawrence Elementary Schools to ensure that expenditures made corresponded with actual work performed at the sites. - We verified that funds from the Building Fund (213) were expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects, and we verified that funds held in the Building Fund (213) were not used for salaries of school administrators or other operating expenses of the District. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to Public Contract Code.
+Expenditures sampled in our test included payments made to subcontractors and other vendors. - We reviewed the approved project listing as set out in the Measure "J" election documents. - We selected a sample of expenditures for the fiscal year ended June 30, 2020 and reviewed supporting documentation to ensure that such funds were properly expended on the authorized bond projects. - We tested employee salaries and benefits charged to the fund to ensure that they were allowable and supported by appropriate documentation consistent with Attorney General Opinion No. 04-110 dated November 9, 2004. - We visited construction sites at East Avenue Middle and Granada High Schools to ensure that expenditures made corresponded with actual work performed at the sites. - We verified that funds from the Building Fund (213) were expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects, and we verified that funds held in the Building Fund (213) were not used for salaries of school administrators or other operating expenses of the District. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to Public Contract Code.